hartleybrody/pfnp/README.md

  1. ...explain what programming is.
  2. ...explain the client-server model and the difference between the "front" & "back" ends.
- 3. ...write HTML and CSS to change how a webpage looks.
+ 3. ...write HTML, CSS and Javascript to change how a webpage looks and behaves.
- 4. ...write Javascript to change how a webpage behaves.
+ 4. ...use Chrome's developer tools to inspect a website and learn how its frontend works.
- 6. ...explain how to interact with an API and 2 reasons why you might want to.
+ 5. ...explain how to interact with an API and 2 reasons why you might want to.
- 7. ...explain the day-to-day workflow of the average developer.
+ 6. ...explain the day-to-day workflow of the average developer.

 ## Assessments